You can download our Terms & conditions [PDF: 1mb – new window] or read them below:

 In these Terms and Conditions the following definitions apply:

-“Agreement” is the letter of agreement and terms and conditions;
+Agreement is the letter of agreement and these terms and conditions;

-“The Venue” is the rooms hired, as shown in the Letter Agreement.
+Venue is the room(s) hired, as set out in the Letter Agreement;

 1. THE AGREEMENT

-3.1 In addition to the Venue to be provided as described in the Letter Agreement, the Company will use its reasonable endeavours to provide the Client with the Services as listed in the Letter Agreement.
-However, in the event of the Company’s inability to provide any or all of the Services, the Client hereby agrees to make no claim against the Company for or in respect of any loss, damage, delay, injury, costs, charges or expenses thereby sustained.
+3.2 In the event of the Company’s inability to provide any or all of the Services (e.g. because of the circumstances described in clause 19.4 below), the Client hereby agrees to make no claim against the Company for or in respect of any loss, damage, delay, injury, costs, charges or expenses thereby sustained.

-4.1 Payments will be made by the Client in accordance with the Deposit and Payment Details in the Letter Agreement.
+a) payments must be made by the Client in accordance with the deposit and payment details set out in the Letter Agreement;

-4.2 The Company reserves the right to retain any payments received following the cancellation of the booking in accordance with the cancellation charges set out in Clause 5.
+b) the Company reserves the right to retain any payments received following the cancellation of the booking in accordance with the cancellation charges set out in clause 5;

-4.3 Any payments due from the Client must be paid by the due date specified in the Letter Agreement or if the Client receives an invoice for additional payments, within 30 days of receipt of the invoice.
+c) any payments due from the Client must be paid by the due date specified in the Letter Agreement.
 If the Client fails to pay the deposit amount due by the date specified, the Company may treat the booking as having been cancelled by the Client.
+Invoices sent after the Hiring Period are payable within 30 days of receipt.

-4.4 The Company may, without prejudice to its other rights, charge interest and compensation on overdue accounts (30 days or more) pursuant to The Late Payment of Commercial Debts (interest) Act, 1998.
+4.2 The Company may, without prejudice to its other rights, charge interest and compensation on overdue accounts pursuant to The Late Payment of Commercial Debts (interest) Act, 1998.

-4.6 Full pre-payment will automatically apply to new Clients, bookings worth over £3,000, bookings that use The Light, non UK based companies, individuals and Clients with no credit with the Company.
+4.4 Full pre-payment will automatically apply to: (a) new Clients; (b) for bookings over £3,000; (c) bookings that use The Light; and (d) non-UK based companies, individuals and Clients with no credit with the Company.

-4.7 If the Client requests to the Company that payment is to be made by a 3rd party, the Company will require written confirmation from the 3rd party that they accept liability for such payment.
-This must be received by the Company no later than 48 hours prior to the start of the Hiring Period.
-The Client remains responsible for full payment of all payments due, unless and until paid by the 3rd party.
+4.5 If the Client makes a request to the Company that payment is made by a third party, the Company will require written confirmation from the third party (to the satisfaction of the Company) that they accept liability for such payment.
+This must be received by the Company no later than 14 Working Days prior to the start of the Hiring Period.
+Where this is not received within the time period specified in this clause 4.5 and/or if the third party fails to settle (in full) any payment due to the Company, by the due date for payment, the Client shall be responsible for the full settlement of all payments due to the Company.

 5. CANCELLATION BY THE CLIENT

-If the Client cancels an Event, the following charges will be due.
-In each case, the percentage charge applies to the estimated total for the Event at the time of cancellation as outlined in Letter Agreement.
+5.1 If the Client cancels an Event, the following charges will be due.
+In each case, the percentage charge applies to the estimated total for the Event at the time of cancellation.

-For cancellation more than 60 days prior to the Hiring Period– No charge
+For cancellation more than 91 days prior to the commencement of the Hiring Period– No charge

-For cancellation between 31 days and 60 days prior to the Hiring Period– 25 %
+For cancellation between 31 days and 60 days prior to the commencement of the Hiring Period– 50%

-For cancellation between 1 day and 30 days prior to the Hiring Period – 100 %
+For cancellation between 1 day and 30 days prior to the commencement of the Hiring Period – 100%

-For cancellations more than 360 days prior to the Hiring Period – no charge
+For cancellations more than 360 days prior to the commencement of the Hiring Period – no charge

-For cancellation between 271 days and 360 days prior to the Hiring Period – 25 %
+For cancellation between 271 days and 360 days prior to the commencement of the Hiring Period – 25 %

-For cancellation between 181 days and 270 days prior to the Hiring Period – 50 %
+For cancellation between 181 days and 270 days prior to the commencement of the Hiring Period – 50 %

-For cancellation between 91 days and 180 days prior to the Hiring Period– 70 %
+For cancellation between 91 days and 180 days prior to the commencement of the Hiring Period– 70 %

-For cancellations between 1 day and 90 days prior to the Hiring Period – 100 %
+For cancellations between 1 day and 90 days prior to the commencement of the Hiring Period – 100 %

-At its discretion, the Company will waive or refund all or portion of assessed cancellation fees, in the event that lost revenue can be recovered by the sale of cancelled space to another client.
+5.2 At its discretion, the Company will waive or refund all or portion of assessed cancellation fees, in the event that lost revenue is recovered by the hire of cancelled space to another client.

 6. CANCELLATION BY THE COMPANY

-6.2 The Company may cancel the booking at any time without incurring any liability to the Client:
+6.2 The Company may cancel a booking at any time without incurring any liability to the Client if the:

 7. USE OF THE VENUE